pmb0/express-sharp/README.md

 ### `baseHost`

 Specify the HTTP base host from which images will be requested.
+Default: Requested host.

 ### `cropMaxSize`